ovh/docs/pages/platform/kubernetes-k8s/available-upcoming-features/guide.en-gb.md

 section: Technical resources
 ---

-**Last updated 25th February, 2019.**
+**Last updated 1<sup>st</sup> July, 2019.**

 We list here the most frequently requested OVH Managed Kubernetes features that are currently available or planned in the upcoming year.

 ### Available features

 - **Persistent Volumes ** Use the integrated Cinder Volumes to host the persistent data of your stateful containerized workloads.
-Details in the[working with peristent volumes ](../ovh-kubernetes-persistent-volumes/) guide.
+Details in the[working with persitent volumes ](../ovh-kubernetes-persistent-volumes/) guide.
 - **Load Balancer** Use the free preview of our integrated load balancer to expose your services on any port.
 Details available in the [exposing your services](../using-lb/) guide.
-- **Pod autoscaling** Use the  [standard horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to distribute dynamically your containerized workloads on a given set of worker nodes.
+- **Pod autoscaling** Use the  [standard horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/){.external} to distribute dynamically your containerized workloads on a given set of worker nodes.
-- **RBAC** Use the standard [RBAC authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) mode to distribute rights within your organization and/or assure compatibility with specific applications.
+- **RBAC** Use the standard [RBAC authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/){.external} mode to distribute rights within your organization and/or assure compatibility with specific applications.

 ### Planned features